tradingstrategy-ai/web3-ethereum-defi/docs/source/api/uniswap_v3/index.rst

 Uniswap v3 DEX API
 ------------------

-Uniswap v3 Python API contains wrappers to interact with Uniswap v3 style DEXes on
+Uniswap v3 Python API contains wrappers to interact with Uniswap v3 style DEXes including (but not limited to)

 - Ethereum mainnet